Full-text search: The precision vs. recall tradeoff

 Recall measures the quantity of relevant results returned by a search, while precision is the measure of the quality of the results returned.
 Recall is the ratio of relevant results returned to all relevant results.
 Precision is the ratio of the number of relevant results returned to the total number of results returned.

 The diagram at right represents a low-precision, low-recall search.
 In the diagram the red and green dots represent the total population of potential search results for a given search.
 Red dots represent irrelevant results, and green dots represent relevant results.
 Relevancy is indicated by the proximity of search results to the center of the inner circle.
 Of all possible results shown, those that were actually returned by the search are shown on a light-blue background.
 In the example only 1 relevant result of 3 possible relevant results was returned, so the recall is a very low ratio of 1/3, or 33%.
 The precision for the example is a very low 1/4, or 25%, since only 1 of the 4 results returned was relevant.

-Due to the ambiguities of natural language, full-text-search systems typically includes options like stop words to increase precision and stemming to increase recall.
+Due to the ambiguities of natural language, full-text-search systems typically includes options like filtering to increase precision and stemming to increase recall.
 Controlled-vocabulary searching also helps alleviate low-precision issues by tagging documents in such a way that ambiguities are eliminated.
 The trade-off between precision and recall is simple: an increase in precision can lower overall recall, while an increase in recall lowers precision.

 False-positive problem

 Full-text searching is likely to retrieve many documents that are not relevant to the intended search question.
 Such documents are called false positives (see Type I error).
 The retrieval of irrelevant documents is often caused by the inherent ambiguity of natural language.
-In the sample diagram at right, false positives are represented by the irrelevant results (red dots) that were returned by the search (on a light-blue background).
+In the sample diagram to the right, false positives are represented by the irrelevant results (red dots) that were returned by the search (on a light-blue background).

 Clustering techniques based on Bayesian algorithms can help reduce false positives.
 For a search term of "bank", clustering can be used to categorize the document/data universe into "financial institution", "place to sit", "place to store" etc. Depending on the occurrences of words relevant to the categories, search terms or a search result can be placed in one or more of the categories.
 This technique is being extensively deployed in the e-discovery domain.